Blake Wilson (rugby league): 2023

 In round 11 of the 2023 NRL season, Wilson made his first-grade debut for Canterbury in their 24–12 loss to the New Zealand Warriors.

 In round 19, Wilson scored a hat-trick in Canterbury's 36-32 victory over South Sydney.

 Wilson played a total of 11 matches for Canterbury in the 2023 NRL season and scored six tries as the club finished 15th on the table.

 2024

 In round 14 of the 2024 NRL season, Wilson scored two tries for Canterbury in their 22-18 victory over arch-rivals Parramatta.

 Wilson played a total of ten games for the club in the 2024 NRL season as they qualified for the finals finishing 6th on the table.

 2025

 Wilson would make just six appearances, scoring two tries for Canterbury in 2025, primarily playing for Canterbury's NSW Cup team.
 On 15 August, Wilson would sign a two-year deal to join the Manly Warringah Sea Eagles on a two-year deal.

+2026

+In September, Wilson was one of twelve players that was released by the Manly club.